flagpolejs/flagpole/docs/scenario.md

 ### setTimeout(timeout: number): Scenario

 Set the request timeout for how long to wait for a response.

+### shouldFollowRedirects(onRedirect: boolean | Function): Scenario

+Redirects can be tricky.
+Passing in false as the argument prevents the request from following any redirects.
+Passing in a callback function instead allows you to determine if it should follow a given redirect by returning a boolean.

 ### skip(message?: string): Promise<Scenario>